Slix-M-Lestragg/Workbench-Plugin/README.md

 ## Usage Examples

-- **Check Connection:** Look at the status bar item in Obsidian to see if the plugin is connected to ComfyUI.
+- **Check Connection & Status:** Click the status bar item in Obsidian to open the status popover.
+This shows the current connection status, system resource usage (CPU, RAM, GPU), and the ComfyUI queue details.
+If disconnected, you can click the "Check" button in the popover to attempt connection.
 - **Run Workflow:** Right-click on a ComfyUI workflow `.json` file in the Obsidian file explorer and select "Run ComfyUI Workflow".
 A notice will appear, and the status bar will update to 'Busy' while running.
+- **Copy Workflow to ComfyUI:** Right-click on a workflow `.json` file and select "Copy Workflow & Open ComfyUI".
+Paste the workflow (Ctrl/Cmd+V) into the ComfyUI interface that opens.
 - **View JSON:** Simply click on any `.json` file in the Obsidian file explorer.
 It will open in the custom JSON viewer, displaying the content with syntax highlighting and the custom icon in the tab header.

 ## Future Plans